TAGS: Becoming A Foster Parent

 Beyond The First Week

-After the first week, new foster parents fill their schedules with everything from regular meetings and phone calls with case workers to more specific tasks, like finding adequate daycare.
-During this period, successful foster parents focus on being flexible as they adapt to their family’s new routine.
+After the first week, you can expect to fill your schedule with everything from regular meetings and phone calls with case workers to more specific tasks, like finding adequate daycare.

 Most importantly, you should expect a whirlwind of emotions as you enter your first week and beyond.
 You'll likely have moments where you think you can't possibly do enough for a child, or wonder if you've made a mistake.